This post may contain affiliate links. Please read our disclosure policy.

 - You can use fresh or frozen veggies (or a combo).
 Regardless of what you use, always boil the vegetables to tenderize and or defrost.
 This ensures everything is nice and tender before it’s baked.

 - I prefer shredded chicken over diced.
 It’s much more tender and makes for a better overall texture.
-I like to boil the chicken breast along with all the veggies together in a dutch oven or covered pot.
+I like to boil the chicken breast along with all the veggies together in a Dutch oven or covered pot.

 - A standard pre-cooked rotisserie chicken should be enough meat to make this recipe if you’re looking to save some time.
 Both light and dark meat can be used.
 Just discard the skin.